4 Shares

 Fresh baked Oatmeal Bread, Highly recommended!

-Serving a master is as easy as knowing yourself and them.
-With encouragement (some may need more than others), these dearest servant-hearted people will receive your thoughtful gifts of service as they give – with gratefulness, humility, and love.
+Serving a master server is as easy as knowing yourself and them.
+With encouragement (some may need more than others), these dearest servant-hearted friends will receive your thoughtful gifts of service just as they give – with gratefulness, humility, and love.

 Logo Flower